elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promisify-promisification.md

 ---

-### What is one important aspect to remember when deciding to use a promisification?
+### What is one crucial aspect to remember when using promisifications?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Promisification is a great approach, especially when you use async/await, but not a total replacement for callbacks.
+  <div><strong>Interview Response:</strong> Promisification is an excellent approach, especially when using async/await, but not a total replacement for callbacks.
 Remember, a promise may have only one result, but a callback may technically be called many times.
-So promisification is only meant for functions that call the callback once.
-Further calls will be ignored.
+So promisification is only meant for functions that call the callback once, and further calls get ignored.
 </div>
   </div>
 </details>